1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

   * Government, health care, companies with needs of same applications
   * [Report about Swedish government cloud](http://www.statenssc.se/omstatensservicecenter/publikationer/rapporter/arkiv/engemensamstatligmolntjanstformyndigheternasitdrift.2106.html)
 * Hybrid cloud
   * The cloud infrastructure is a composition of two or more clouds (private, public or community).
-Bound together by shared goals.
     * Cost, performance, security
     * Avoid vendor lock-ins, easier through containerization?